oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_connection_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple Connection resources in Oracle Cloud Infrastructure
-- Returns a list of Connections.
+- Returns a list of connections.
 - If *connection_id* is specified, the details of a single Connection will be returned.